 Likewise, when the deeming rates fall, the deemed income linked to your financial assets also falls, assuming your assets are valued at the same level.

-According to the Department of Human Services, deeming rates are set by agreement between the Ministers for the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA), and the Department of Education, Employment and Workplace Relations (DEEWR).
+According to the Department of Human Services, deeming rates are set by agreement between the relevant Ministers.
 According to previously published information on the FaHSCIA website, the deeming rates are monitored on an ongoing basis.
 Any changes made to the deeming rates usually coincide with the indexation of pensions, to reduce disruption to pensioners by reducing the number of changes to their payments.
-Even so, changes to the deeming rates can be made at any time if there are very significant movements in interest rates.
+Even so, changes to the deeming rates can be made at any time if there are very significant movements in interest rates, or in this latest instance, when there is a change of government.

-Important: Deeming rates don’t change as frequently as interest rates and the deeming rates are generally lower than term deposit rates, although the federal government’s delay in dropping the deeming rates this time can mean that some Australians will have deemed income that is higher than the actual interest that they are earning on term deposits.
-You can read about how deeming works in more detail by reading the Department of Human Services web page on income (click here) and also the web page on deeming.
+Important: Deeming rates don’t change as frequently as interest rates and the deeming rates are generally lower than term deposit rates, although the federal government’s latest drop in the deeming rates this time does mean that interest rates and deeming rates are becoming more aligned.
+You can read about how deeming works in more detail by reading the Department of Human Services web page on deeming.

 Asset value thresholds change 1 July each year